 - Cough or sneeze into a tissue or your elbow.

 Changes in prevention guidelines over time reflect an evolving understanding of how the new virus spreads.
 Early guidelines emphasized cleaning surfaces, although it later became apparent that this is not a common route of transmission.
-Public health experts initially advised against wearing face coverings, largely because medical masks were in short supply and needed to be reserved for frontline workers.
+Public health experts initially advised against wearing face coverings, largely because medical masks for health care workers were in short supply.
 This advice changed when it became clear that people could unknowingly spread the virus without having symptoms.
-Similarly, it has become clear that outdoor activities pose a relatively low risk, especially if people maintain physical distance or wear masks.
+Similarly, it has become clear that most outdoor activities pose a low risk.

 More stringent measures may be implemented if the virus is spreading more rapidly.
 These include avoiding contact with people outside your household, staying away from public gatherings, working from home and closing schools.
 Some areas have implemented stay-at-home or shelter-in-place orders and closure of nonessential businesses.

-Coronavirus tests with a rapid turnaround time and the ability to do quick contact tracing if someone tests positive can reduce the need for stay-at-home orders and quarantines, but these are not yet reliably available in some areas.
+Coronavirus tests with a rapid turnaround time and the ability to do quick contact tracing if someone tests positive can reduce the need for stay-at-home orders and quarantines.

 There are also some measures you can take to lower the risk of developing severe COVID-19 if you do catch the virus.
-These include quitting smoking, maintaining a healthy weight and getting treatment to manage preexisting health conditions such as high blood pressure or diabetes.
+These include quitting smoking, maintaining a healthy weight and getting treatment to manage preexisting health conditions such as high blood pressure, diabetes or HIV.